1000buffalogenomes/1000buffalogenomes.github.io/projectdesc.md

 - serves as reference population for imputation of SNP genotypes to WGS
 - verification of a pangenome graph (selected few only)

+#### Reference genome
+- We are currently assembing the Philippine carabao (swamp-type) which we can use as reference for swamp-type buffalo genomes while we can use existing assemblies for the river-type.
+Please see [Data](https://1000buffalogenomes.github.io/datamgmt/) for the available genome assemblies.

 If you have other questions, please feel free to [contact us](https://1000buffalogenomes.github.io/join/).

 <p align="center">